E&O Insurance for Startups

 E&O insurance (Errors and Omissions), also called Technology E&O or Professional Liability, covers claims that your product, software, or services caused a customer financial loss.
 For many startups, Tech E&O is the policy that unlocks enterprise contracts because procurement teams ask for it by name.

-Corgi offers Tech E&O insurance built for software and technology companies, with coverage that maps to SaaS, APIs, professional services, and fast-changing products.
+We offer instant Tech E&O insurance built for software and technology companies, providing coverage that maps directly to your SaaS, APIs, professional services, and fast-changing AI stack.

 What is Technology E&O insurance?

-Technology E&O helps cover defense costs and covered damages when a customer alleges you failed to deliver what you promised, your service did not perform, or your work caused them a financial loss.
+Errors and omissions insurance technology, commonly called Tech E&O, covers your defense costs and damages when a customer alleges your AI stack underperformed or your work caused them a financial loss.

 This is different from: